teomotun/Pewlett-Hackard-Employee-Database/README.md

 ## Background

 Carried out a research project on employees of the Hewlett Packard corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.
+All that remains of the database of employees from that period are six CSV files.

 I performed the following: